giniedp/qui/docs/tweak-ui.redraw.md

 When changing the ui description object qui callbacks (e.g. `onInput` or `onChange`<!-- -->) the ui will redraw automatically.

-However if the ui description oject is changed from outside the qui callback then this method must be called in order to update the visual state.
+However if the ui description object is changed from outside the qui callback then this method must be called in order to update the visual state.